Blog / Outsourcing Foundations

 When should I use an outsourcing training program?

-Use training when the assistant will touch recurring workflows, customer communication, pricing rules, SOPs, or decisions that require context.
+Use training when the assistant will touch recurring work processes, customer communication, pricing rules, SOPs, or decisions that require context.
 Training is also stronger when you plan to build more offshore roles later.

 Can I combine an agency with internal training?